-The third wave of the content management system
+The fourth wave of the content management system

 As of late, the traditional content management system (CMS) has been much maligned due to the explosion of innovation happening in the headless and decoupled CMS market.
 Normally monolithic systems like Drupal and WordPress are increasingly having to contend with upstarts like Contentful and Prismic and new paradigms like the JAMstack.
 But despite the naysayers and prolific prognosticators of doom, all is not lost.